cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The Providers home screen lists the existing providers currently supported by the administrators.
-The page also provides a way to delete and view/edit each provider.
+The page also provides a way to delete, view, and edit each provider.

-Clicking on a providers's name will take you to the 'Edit provider' page for viewing provider details and editing provider configurations.
+Clicking on a provider's name will take you to the 'Edit provider' page for viewing provider details and editing provider configurations.

 .. figure:: providers-screenshot-1.png